 ProductOptionwill display the results for both in the comparison results.

-SOQL queries on Lookup Objects is not supported.
+SOQL queries on Lookup Objects are also supported.

 Using SOQL queries to pre-filter CPQ records for comparison